Hua Medicine Announces 2025 Interim Results

 Research and Development Pipeline and Future Outlook

-- The company filed its application for registration of dorzagliatin 75mg in Hong Kong as MYHOMSIS', aiming to extend its presence across Greater China and southeast Asia.
+- The company filed its application for registration of dorzagliatin 75mg in Hong Kong as MYHOMSIS® (???TM), aiming to extend its presence across Greater China and southeast Asia.

 - We are continuing expansion on our product pipeline through development of fixed dose combination of metformin and dorzagliatin for patients who have failed to control blood glucose levels while using high dose metformin (daily dose>1500 mg).
 In the loose dose combination study-DAWN Trial, dorzagliatin add-on to metformin provided HbA1c reduction of greater than 1% and post meal glucose reduction of greater than 5 mmol/L. These desirable glycemic control levels coupled with a very safe 0.8% hypoglycemic rate would suggest strong potential demand for a branded oral anti-diabetic medication using a convenient fixed dose combination of dorzagliatin and metformin.
 The Pre-IND submission has been achieved in August 2025, and we are expected to initiate the bioequivalence study in early 2026.